2024-2029 STRATEGIC FRAMEWORK

 NEXT STEPS

-As an immediate next step in the furtherance of our strategic framework, each department and unit will be asked to identify and oversee implementation of a series of a short- and long-term initiatives for success in these pillars.
+As an immediate next step in the furtherance of our strategic framework, each department and unit will be asked to identify and oversee implementation of a series of a short- and long-term initiatives designed to ensure success in these pillars.

 Strategic Framework